 - Some students initially guessed the story to be about President Trump and one of his children.
 Other students were initially told the story was tied to the Trump family.

 - See each student's reaction when they find out the story is actually about the Biden family.

-As details emerge about the alleged corruption involving former Vice President Joe Biden and his son Hunter's ties to a Ukraine oil company, where he reportedly made $50,000 per month despite having no prior experience in the business, Campus Reform went to the University of Miami to see what students knew about the Biden's Ukraine ties amid reports of an impeachment inquiry into President Donald Trump.
+As details emerged in 2019 about the alleged corruption involving former Vice President Joe Biden and his son Hunter's ties to a Ukraine oil company, where he reportedly made $50,000 per month despite having no prior experience in the business, Campus Reform went to the University of Miami to see what students knew about Biden's Ukraine ties leading up to President Donald Trump's impeachment.